feitgemel/TensorFlowProjects/Vehichles classification - XGBoost and VGG16/README.md

 <br/><br/>

+You can find the link for the [tutorial](https://eranfeit.net/object-classification-using-xgboost-and-vgg16-classify-vehicles-using-tensorflow/) here.
-You can find the link for the [tutorial](https://youtu.be/taJOpKa63RU) here.
+You can find the link for the [Video tutorial](https://youtu.be/taJOpKa63RU) here.

 You can find more cool Tensorflow projects and tutorials in this [playlist](https://youtube.com/playlist?list=PLdkryDe59y4Ze9_12JhWu3cs-lOGYwYeD)